What is Buy Side?

 - Reading the daily financial news and tracking associated information

-- Making stock recommendations which ensure definite profits and deepen their knowledge of their area of responsibility.
+- Making stock recommendations that ensure definite profits and deepen their knowledge of their area of responsibility.

 - Winning new business opportunities